oxiby/book/src/guide/traits.md

 With these two versions of the trait implemented, we can now add to `ShoppingList`s in two different ways!

-This illustrates the difference between the generic type `rhs` and the associated type `Self.Output`.
+This illustrates the difference between the generic type `rhs` and the associated type `output`.
 The concrete type of `rhs` for a given usage is determined by the calling code.
 When the expression on the right-hand side of the `+` is another shopping list, `rhs = ShoppingList`.
 When the expression on the right-hand side of the `+` is a tuple, `rhs = (String, Integer)`.

-In contrast, the concrete type of `Self.Output` is determined by the trait implementation.
+In contrast, the concrete type of `output` is determined by the trait implementation.
-The calling code can't change the fact that when two `ShoppingList`s are added, a `Self.Output = ShoppingList` and a new `ShoppingList` is produced.
+The calling code can't change the fact that when two `ShoppingList`s are added, a `output = ShoppingList` and a new `ShoppingList` is produced.
 Likewise, the calling code can't change the fact that adding a `(String, Integer)` to a `ShoppingList` produces a new `ShoppingList` as well.

-In our case, `Self.Output` is just `Self`, so adding something to a `ShoppingList` produces a new `ShoppingList`.
+In our case, `output` is just `Self`, so adding something to a `ShoppingList` produces a new `ShoppingList`.
 However, this `Output` associated type allows for the flexibility of the result of the operation being a different type than its operands.

 > [!WARNING]
-> The type checker is not implemented yet, so adding a second implementation of a trait for a type will overwrite the previous one.
+> This type checking is not implemented yet, so adding a second implementation of a trait for a type will overwrite the previous one.
 As such, the two example programs in this chapter cannot currently be combined into one.

 > [!WARNING]
 > The `Add` trait is not yet mapped to the `+` operator.
-> The version of the above program found in the examples directory uses a method `add` on `ShoppingList` instead to account for this.
+> The version of the above program found in the examples directory explicitly calls the method `add` on `ShoppingList` instead to account for this.

 > [!WARNING]
 > The `Self` type alias is not yet available.